eamenatt/Readme-Generator/README.md

     ## Desription

-    A simple project to generate a readme from the node terminal
+    A simple application to ask the user a set of questions in order to easily generate a thorough README file.

     ## Table of Contents